 Fragranced products—especially air fresheners, dryer sheets, and perfume—are among the products with the largest number of chemicals, in the highest concentrations.
 Fragrances can trigger skin irritation or asthma.
 Some are shown to mimic estrogen, stimulating the growth of breast cancer cells in the lab.
 (7) Endocrine disrupting chemicals cost the US more than $340 billion each year in healthcare costs and lost productivity.
 (8)

 Limonene is a lung irritant, and benzyl acetate is linked to pancreatic cancer.
 Benzene is particularly scary—this poisonous chemical is linked to anemia and blood cancers such as leukemia, as well as being a known endocrine disruptor.
 When pregnant animals breathe benzene, they experience low birth weight offspring, delayed bone formation, and bone marrow damage.
-It’s not known whether benzene disrupts fertility in men or produces birth defects in human children, but it’s so toxic that CDC actually recommends removing clothing that may have become contaminated it—so how is it okay to have benzene in our laundry?
+It’s not known whether benzene disrupts fertility in men or produces birth defects in human children, but it’s so toxic that Centers for Disease Control and Prevention (CDC) actually recommends removing clothing that may have become contaminated it—so how is it okay to have benzene in our laundry?
 (9, 10, 11)

 Making matters worse, fabric softeners are engineered to last, incorporating tenacious chemicals that leave a residue on your clothing that never completely washes out.
 This posits the question—do they last as long in your body as on our clothes?
 Your guess is as good as mine, but I can tell you the human body’s detoxification pathways are already being taxed beyond belief, and these chemicals only make matters worse.